 You’ll find the handcrafted soy sauces to be really unique in the best kind of way.

-You will definitely want to try their signature sauce, the Bluegrass Soy Sauce, that is the only microbrewed soy sauce made in the US with the original soy sauce fermented and aged in bourbon barrels.
+You will definitely want to try their signature sauce, the Bluegrass Soy Sauce.
+It’s the only microbrewed soy sauce made in the US with the original soy sauce fermented and aged in bourbon barrels.

 Other soy flavors by Bourbon Barrell Foods are the Bourbon Smoked Soy Sauce, Small Batch Bourbon Ponzu, and Imperial Double Fermented Soy Sauce.